BroadleafCommerce/BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 4. WHERE TO START?

-* A Quick Start guide is available on the Broadleaf Commerce support wiki: [place quick start guide url here].
+* A Quick Start guide is available on the Broadleaf Commerce support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
 This guide provides the minimum information needed to get up and running with the Broadleaf Commerce framework in your own application.

-* A Broadleaf Commerce Demo guide is available on the support wiki: [place demo guide url here].
+* A Broadleaf Commerce Demo guide is available on the support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
 This guide provides instructions for deploying and running a local instance of the Broadleaf Commerce Demo application in a local Tomcat instance backed by a MySQL database.